10 Highest-Paying Jobs in Australia Right Now

 If you’re looking to carve a career in Australia, here’s the top 10 jobs that offer the highest salaries.

-But if you’re keen on widening your search, simply fire up IDP’s course search function to have an idea of what you might want to pursue.
+But if you’re keen on widening your search, simply fire up IDP’s course search function (internal link to course search page) to have an idea of what you might want to pursue.
 Better yet, book a free appointment with one of our counsellors to find out more!

 Unveiled and compiled by career website CareerAddict.com, we decided to take a deeper look at some of the highest-paying jobs in the Australian market right now, and find out what are some of the courses you can take to help you embark on these career pathways.